Rohland/barky/README.md

     # if the identifier is not configured, the identifier defaults to the name of the monitor, and if multiple rows
     # are returned, each result is emitted with a unique incrementing suffix (starting from 1)
     identifier: queue
+    # fill - an optional array of entries to fill in the result set to evaluate (if missing from the query); if the
+    # identifier is an array, the identifier values in the fill need to be an array as well, in the same order,
+    # for example:
+    #  identifier: [queue, server]
+    #  fill:
+    #    - identifier [important-queue, 10.0.0.1]
+    fill:
+      - identifier: queue
+        minutes_to_process: 100
     emit: [unprocessed, minutes_to_process] # optional, if not set, all fields are emitted in log
     triggers:
       - match: .* # catch all